yichunzhao/custom-data-binder/README.md

 Instead of a list of individual converters, it may use a ConverterFactory to centralize the conversion logic for an entire class hierarchy
 (for example, converting from string to Enum)

+## Binding to domain model

+Uisng handler method argument resolver to bind data stored in header, session, or cookie to a domain model.